International Student Admission

 Already Admitted?

-Now that you're admitted, there's important next steps and to-do items, like:
+Now that you're admitted, there are important next steps and to-do items, like:

 - Set up your student account